...

 The least common form of custody arrangement is known as “Sole Custody with No Visitation.”
 This type of custody arrangement is rare and typically occurs in extreme cases where there are significant concerns about the noncustodial parent’s ability to provide a safe and suitable environment for the child.

-In this arrangement, one parent is granted sole physical and legal custody of the child, meaning they have exclusive authority over the child’s living arrangements, healthcare, education, and other important decisions.
+In this arrangement, one parent receives sole physical and legal custody, giving them exclusive authority over the child’s living arrangements, healthcare, education, and other significant decisions.
 The noncustodial parent, on the other hand, is denied any visitation rights or parenting time with the child.

-Sole custody with no visitation is typically considered as a last resort when there are serious issues such as abuse, neglect, substance abuse, or other factors that pose a significant risk to the child’s well-being.
+Courts typically reserve sole custody with no visitation as a last resort for cases involving serious issues such as abuse, neglect, substance abuse, or other factors that pose a significant risk to the child’s well-being.
 The court will carefully consider the best interests of the child and prioritize their safety and welfare when making such a custody determination.

-It is important to note that denying visitation entirely is a highly unusual circumstance, as courts generally encourage ongoing relationships between children and both parents, even in cases of strained or contentious relationships.
-In situations where the noncustodial parent poses a risk to the child, supervised visitation or other protective measures are often considered as alternatives to completely severing the parent-child relationship.
+It is important to note that denying visitation entirely is a highly unusual circumstance.
+Courts generally encourage ongoing relationships between children and both parents.
+This is true even in cases of strained or contentious relationships.
+When the noncustodial parent poses a risk to the child, courts often consider supervised visitation or other protective measures as alternatives to completely severing the parent-child relationship.

 Sole custody with no visitation is a rare and exceptional arrangement, reserved for extreme cases where the court determines that it is in the best interests of the child to have no contact with the noncustodial parent.
 The primary focus is always on ensuring the child’s safety, well-being, and healthy development.